blackcandy-org/blackcandy/README.md

 ```
 That's all.
 Now, you can access either http://localhost or http://host-ip in a browser, and use initial admin user to log in (email: admin@admin.com, password: foobar).

+You can also deploy Black Candy with one click using the official [Easypanel](https://easypanel.io/) template: https://easypanel.io/templates/blackcandy

 ## Upgrade

 > [!IMPORTANT]